 Discussion

 Modeling the proportion of -s occurrences showed a generally negative effect for items that are word class ambiguous.
-The probability of occurence with inflection sharply decreases towards the “uncanny valley” of conversion.
+The probability of occurrence with inflection sharply decreases towards the “uncanny valley” of conversion.
 This decrease is more pronounced at the nominal side of the continuum.
 Interestingly, however, the probability of inflection seems to rise again towards the opposite side for all three inflectional suffixes.
 In the case of verb-noun conversion, this means that inflectional marking is more common than expected for verbs that are not also used as nouns and therefore more strongly entrenched as verbs than their more flexible counterparts toward the middle of the continuum.
 The same can be said about the noun-verb conversion.
 The absence of additional morphological cues might contribute to the difficulty in processing.
 This is somewhat counter-balanced by higher inflection ratios for very flexible collocates indicated by a positive effect of the alpha1 and DWG values, i.e. higher inflection ratio with highly flexible, and well-dispersed uses.

 Moreover, a distinct U-shape can be observed for the effect of conversion on nominal -s.
 This suggests that verbs are as likely to be pluralized when they are ad-hoc conversions or have rather rare nominal homonyms/polysemes.
 The U-shape is less pronounced but still noticeable in the other models.
 It is possible that a lack of entrenchment as nominal/verbal lexeme, which potentially makes inflection a bit more awkward, is counter-acted by other patterns.
 Additionally, the probability that items never occur with the -s suffix of their respective dominant word class was shown to drastically decrease already at rather low proportions of conversion.
 The lack of morphological marking for word classes was expected to require additional morpho-syntactic marking if the word class association is blurred, since additional marking can increase the ease of processing.
 The results, however, suggest that other distributional properties play a much larger role.